Gordon Inlet

-Gordon Inlet is an estuarine inlet, located in the Goldfields-Esperance region of Western Australia.
+Gordon Inlet is an estuarine inlet, located in the Great Southern region of Western Australia.
 The inlet is at the south west corner of the Fitzgerald River National Park and approximately 15 km north west of the town of Bremer Bay.

 The estuary is transient and is quite shallow with a high rate of evaporation so that the estuary often dries out almost completely.
 The water is saline with salinity levels varying from slightly less than seawater to over four times as saline.